Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Happiness is the spiritual experience of living every minute with love, grace and gratitude."
+> "The first half of life is devoted to forming a healthy ego, the second half is going inward and letting go of it."
-> — **Denis Waitley**
+> — **Carl Jung**

 ---